wwwouaiebe/ESSimpleDoc/README.md

 ### How to document the type

-The types of the properties, variables, parameters and returns have to be documented between {}.
+The types of the properties, variables, parameters and returns have to be documented between {&nbsp;}.
 Only JS script types, JS built-in objects and classes declared in your code are considered as valid types.

-Arrays, Map and others containers can be follwed by a . folowed by the type of the contained objects betwwen < > so the complete type of an array of strings is {Array.<String>}.
+Arrays, Map and others containers can be follwed by a . folowed by the type of the contained objects betwwen &lt; &gt;> so the complete type of an array of strings is {Array.&lt;String&gt;>}.

 You can also add a ? before to type when the property, variable, type or param can be nullable.